Loading…

 Thursday July 10, 2025 3:10pm - 4:10pm MDT

-For the past four years, San Juan School District (SJSD) has partnered with the UEPC - Utah Education Policy Center to provide systematic, ongoing professional learning for paraeducators in its rural K-12 schools.
+San Juan School District (SJSD) has partnered with the Utah Education Policy Center (UEPC) for the past four years to provide systematic, ongoing professional learning for paraeducators in its rural K-12 schools.
 Given the district’s vast geography, ensuring equitable access to high-quality training has been a challenge.
-To address this, a strategic partnership was formed to deliver in-person, synchronous online, and now asynchronous learning opportunities.
+A strategic partnership was formed to deliver in-person, synchronous online, and now asynchronous learning opportunities to address this.

 This session will highlight how this multi-year collaboration has supported paraeducators since 2021 and how we are developing a comprehensive asynchronous professional learning course aligned with Utah Paraeducator Standards and national best practices (e.g., Learning Forward, 2022; , Rorrer, Groth, & Colvin, 2024; Timperley, 2011).